captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 There are people right now
 ---
-in the
----
-Pardon my French
----
-the fucking retarded crying room.
+in the, Pardon my French,in the shit show crying room.
 ---
 They are crying over that lasagna.
 ---